kevinleonsmith/kevinleonsmith.github.io/README.md

 # kevinleonsmith.github.io
+Kevin Leon Smith: SCE
-description: Bookmark this to keep an eye on my project updates!
+Bookmark this to keep an eye on my project updates!